OpStanis/opstanis/README.md

 5. Asset Creation
   Graphics: Design the visual elements (characters, environments, UI).
 You can either create these yourself or hire artists.
   Animations: Animate characters, objects, and other elements (movement, transitions).
   Sound Effects & Music: Either create your own or source royalty-free audio.
-Sound enhances the experience.

 <!--